FH-Tutorials/kafka-spark/README.md

 tar -xvzf kafka_2.11-2.1.0.tgz
 ```

-Fix the kafka_dir parameter in the docker-composer.yml to the directory name of the extracted kafka binaries, in case it is different. **Caution**: The kafka extract location must lay within the same directoy like the *docker-compose.yml*.
+Fix the kafka_dir parameter in the docker-composer.yml to the directory name of the extracted kafka binaries, in case it is different. **Caution**: The extraction directory for the kafka files should lay within the repository folder.
+Docker can only copy files which are within the directroy of docker-compose.yml.
 Next build the docker containers using compose:

 ```bash
 docker-compose build